yswa-var/GlowUp-Goals/Docs/HighLevel.md

 4. Implementation Notes

 Frontend: Use React with hooks for state management (e.g., useState for tasks, useEffect for WebSocket updates).
-Tailwind CSS ensures a clean, ADHD-friendly design (minimal animations, high contrast).
+Tailwind CSS ensures a clean, productivity-focused design (minimal animations, high contrast).
 Backend: FastAPI routes for /tasks, /moods, /logs, and /trends.
 WebSocket endpoint for check-in notifications.
 Use APScheduler for check-in scheduling.
 LLM Integration: Use OpenAI's Python client (openai) with structured prompts to ensure consistent command parsing.
 Database: MongoDB with TTL indexes for logs older than 6 months.